Health Screenings & Prevention

 Our Cancer Center, in particular, makes a special effort to provide health screenings to those in the community that may be uninsured or underinsured.
 In 2015, the center provided the following:

 - Oral, head and neck cancers claim approximately 12,000 lives per year, but if diagnosed early, these cancers can be more easily treated without complications and the chances of survival greatly increase.

-- In April 2013, physicians at MidState screened 46 men and women for head and next cancers.
-Patients came from our surrounding towns and as far as Old Saybrook.
-Of those 46 individuals, 15 patients had abnormalities detected, 13 required further evaluation and 2 required immediate consultation.
+- In April 2015, physicians at MidState screened 4 men and 23 women for head and next cancers.
 Physicians and staff intervened early to link these patients to the appropriate follow-up care needed.
+See details.